 International customer service

 We live in a global world, and backed by government support and Internet/smartphone penetration, it’s becoming more and more feasible for businesses of all sizes to “go global”.
 This means providing service to people during the day in their time-zone, which may equate to night-time in Australia.
-The good news is that companies can easily outsource to call centre providers that operate after-hours while the company manages the day shift in-house.
+The good news is that companies can easily outsource to call centre services that operate after-hours while the company manages the day shift in-house.
 Outsourcers can also cater to other languages in virtually any consumer market.

 The travel industry has always taken the lead in 24×7 service, with hotels and airlines catering to reservations and customer service no matter which time zone or country their customers are located in.